DerwenAI/nyddu/NOTES.md

 ## TODO list:

-  * integrate Selenium-based scraper for failover
+  * integrate Selenium-based scraper for failover, as post-processing
+  * use `Page.id` for per-page detail

   * annotate/show the broken links
   * align the titles, keywords, descriptions